Berserkers

 Multiattack.
 The berserker makes three Greataxe attacks.

 Greataxe.
 Melee Weapon Attack: +10 to hit, reach 5ft., one target.
-Hit 12 (1d12 + 6) slashing damage and 5 (2d4) fire damage.
+Hit 12 (1d12 + 6) slashing damage and 5 (2d4) cold damage.
 If the attack hits and there is another hostile target within 5 ft then that target also takes 6 slashing damage.
-On a hit, the target must make a DC 18 Strength saving throw or be knocked Prone

 Bonus Actions